-- 1.6 The Covid19 pandemic was described as a "Public Health Emergency of International Concern" on 31 January 2020.
-Restrictions aimed at reducing the spread of Covid19 were announced by the government on 23 March 2020 with the Coronavirus Act receiving Royal Assent on 25 March 2020.
-Given these events occurred relatively late in the Financial year, the impact on governance arrangements was limited for 2019-2020.
-The impact beyond this period are reflected where appropriate throughout this report. - 1.7 However, Covid-19 did still impact 2019-2020 decision making through a Covid-19 Gold, Silver, Bronze response command structure within the Force being established and regionally as part of the North Wales Local Resilience Forum (LRF) with the Strategic Co-ordination Group (which was responsible for leading on the multi agency response to Covid-19) being chaired by a Police Gold Commander.
-It also featured formally within the Force's risk management framework and was a key factor in operational decisions considering the implications for capacity and capability for various functions within the force.
-The Police and Crime Commissioner also published a Covid-19 Response Plan. - 1.8 Since the end of the 2019-2020 financial year, Covid-19 has continued to have a significant bearing on the organisation's working practices transforming them for both the OPCC and North Wales Police to accommodate social distancing and other public health measures.
-In addition, operational decision making within the Police service has continued to be led by the governance structures established towards the end of the year.
-To ensure clarity around Governance arrangements was retained during Covid-19 the PCC published a 2020-2021 Covid-19 response plan in May 2020 ensuring that clear accountability remained in place.
-More recently HMICFRS inspections exploring the effectiveness of decision making during Covid-19 has been announced along with a number of other more focussed reviews that will explore the effectiveness of the Governance and decision making in other areas. - 1.8 Further to the above, following the end of 2019-2020 the force entered a Recovery phase around Covid-19 with the Strategic Recovery Board, chaired by the DCC, being added to the Force's Governance structure with the OPCC also having representation on that board.
-Reporting on progress was scheduled into the Joint Audit Committee work plan for July 2020.
+- 1.6 The Covid-19 pandemic was described as a "Public Health Emergency of International Concern" on 31 January 2020.
+Restrictions aimed at reducing the spread of Covid-19 were announced by the government on 23 March 2020 with the Coronavirus Act receiving Royal Assent on 25 March 2020.
+The impact on the governance process is reflected where appropriate throughout this report. - 1.7 A Covid-19 Gold, Silver, Bronze response command structure was set up within the Force and established regionally as part of the North Wales Local Resilience Forum (LRF) with the Strategic Co-ordination Group (which was responsible for leading on the multi agency response to Covid-19) being chaired by a Police Gold Commander.
+It also featured formally within the Force's risk management framework and was a key factor in operational decisions considering the implications for capacity and capability for various functions within the Force.
+The Police and Crime Commissioner also published a Covid-19 Response Plan. - a.
+During 2020-2021, Covid-19 has continued to have a significant bearing on the organisation's working practices transforming them for both the Office of the Police and Crime Commissioner and North Wales Police to accommodate social distancing and other public health measures.
+In addition, operational decision making within the police service has continued to be led by the governance structures established towards the end of 2019-2020. providing a clear line of sight for related decision making including oversight of demand, capability and capacity pressures created by Covid-19.
+To ensure clarity around governance arrangements was retained during Covid-19 the Police and Crime Commissioner published a 2020-2021 Covid-19 response plan in May 2020 ensuring that clear accountability remained in place. - b.
+More recently HMICFRS inspections exploring the effectiveness of decision making during Covid-19 have been announced along with a number of other more focussed reviews that will explore the effectiveness of the Governance and decision making in other areas.
+HMICFRS plays a key role in informing the Chief Constable, the Commissioner and the public on the efficiency and effectiveness of their forces and, in so doing, facilitate the accountability of the PCC to the public.
+Whilst, Covid-19 has had a disruptive impact on the work undertaken by HMICFRS the force has remained focussed on the areas for improvement identified in earlier inspections. - c.
+2020-21 also marked the first year that the force undertook a self-assessment against the CIPFA Financial Management (FM) Code of practice.
+The assessment concluded that both the Police and Crime Commissioner and the Chief Constable were compliant with the FM Code, further reference is made in the sections to follow.
+Whilst the assessment was one of compliance, any areas for continuous improvement identified are being progressed incidentally to the process.
+Internal Control activity primarily in the form of TIAA's Internal Audit programme was also able to progress albeit primarily through a remote delivery model. - d.
+Looking beyond the Covid-19 restrictions a Strategic Recovery & Planning Board, chaired by the Deputy Chief Constable, has been added to the Force's Governance structure with the OPCC also having representation on that board ensuring that the activity driving the recovery is suitably strategically aligned.
+Progress has been reported to the Joint Audit Committee during 2020-2021.
+Furthermore, work has been undertaken around Business Continuity Planning and Resilience beyond the specific impact of Covid-19 with this work continuing to be progressed across the Force.